spiral/docs/docs/en/http/csrf.md

 ## Enable Firewall

-The extension provides two middleware, which activates the protection on your routes or globally.
-To protect all the requests except for `GET`, `HEAD`, `OPTIONS `use `Spiral\Csrf\Middleware\CsrfFirewall`:
+The extension provides two middlewares which activate protection on your routes or globally.
+To protect all the requests except for `GET`, `HEAD`, `OPTIONS `, use `Spiral\Csrf\Middleware\CsrfFirewall`:

 ```php
 use Spiral\Csrf\Middleware\CsrfFirewall;